gauravkumar313/Advanced-SQL_for-Data-Scientists/README.md

 </br>
 I have also included the screenshots from the videos for some important and useful concepts that may need revision in future.

-For the remaining ones, please refer these [SQL Tutorials](https://community.modeanalytics.com/sql/) (by MODE as well).

 <br/>
 ........................................................................................................